 If you feel nervous about filling out simplified tax forms, you can use online tax preparation software to do the work for you.

 Overall, some people benefit from hiring tax professionals while others do not.
-Let your unique circumstances help you decide whether you want to hire someone.
+Let your unique circumstances help you decide whether you want to hire someone to help.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.